muratk5n/thirdwave/en/2022/02/h2-coal.md

 fired boiler.
 All of these baseline plants have 90% CO2 capture...

-This study assessed the technical feasibility and costs of achieving a higher level of CO 2 capture (around 98%) in oxy-combustion and IGCC plants.
-In the oxy- combustion case this was achieved by passing the vent gas from CO 2 purification through a membrane separation unit.
+This study assessed the technical feasibility and costs of achieving a higher level of CO2 capture (around 98%) in oxy-combustion and IGCC plants.
+In the oxy- combustion case this was achieved by passing the vent gas from CO2 purification through a membrane separation unit.
 For gasification based plants an additional MDEA solvent scrubbing stage was added after the Selexol scrubber...